bwilden/spatial-irt/README.md

-In contrast to the $\theta_c^{MRP}$ model estimates, if we were to construct a simple additive scale of ideology based on the thirteen survey questions (scaled), we get a very different picture of Californian politics.
+In contrast to the $\theta_c^{MRP}$ model estimates, if we were to construct a simple additive scale of ideology based on the thirteen survey questions, we get a very different picture of Californian politics.
 According to the additive index, Mariposa (dark green in the center of the map) is the most liberal county in the state.
-This defies common sense for a county which has voted for the Republican candidate every year since 1992.[^3]
+This defies common sense for a county which has voted for the Republican candidate every year since 1992![^3] Without the regularization provided by MRP + BYM, small geographic units are apt to produce completely unreliable estimates.

 <img src="README_files/figure-commonmark/unnamed-chunk-3-1.png"
 data-fig-align="center" />